Results matter, especially after an arrest. See how our past successes have helped our former clients.

 Examples of high-risk situations where a drone may be appropriate include:

 Adding weapons to the drones or using facial recognition software on the drone is not permitted.

 The drones are only supposed to be in use for a trial period of one year.
 Then the Police Commissioners will review drone usage and determine whether the program should continue.

 The LAPD was given two drones in 2014 from the Seattle police department.
-Seattle stopped their own drone program because of harsh public criticism.
+Seattle stopped its own drone program because of harsh public criticism.
 Those two drones have since been destroyed.
 However, the LAPD recently received a $31,500 donation to purchase several drones.